My Top Ten Contemporary Female British Artists

 A list celebrating contemporary female British artists will be constantly evolving.
 But the aforementioned women form the foundation of contemporary art in Britain, contributing significant works and unveiling new styles that inspire other artists.
 Hopefully these women artists along with many others will encourage the long overdue correction in the number of women artists in comparison to men that are held in high esteem and documented in art history books of the future.

 Another book purchase over the festive season was Great Women Artists Published by Phaidon in 2019 with an introduction by Rebecca Morrill.
 It contains a brief overview of 400 women artists.
-You can also listen to some inspirational podcast at Great women artists by Kate Hessel.
+You can also listen to some inspirational podcast at Great women artists by Katy Hessel.